Improved Constraints on Effective Top Quark Interactions using Edge Convolution Networks: Effective interactions for top pair production with leptonic decays

 We use a $\sqrt{s}=13~\text{TeV}$ analysis by the CMS collaboration~\cite{CMS:2016oae} as inspiration to investigate (correlated) differential measurement results and representative data binning as given in~\cref{tab:data}.
 SM predictions are injected as mock reference data for the luminosity~${\cal{L}}_{\text{ref}}=2.3~\text{fb}^{-1}$ of Ref.~\cite{CMS:2016oae} and we scale statistical uncertainties relative to this luminosity, using ${\sqrt{{\cal{L}}_{\text{ref}}/{\cal{L}}}}$ for extrapolations.
 Our implementation relies on {\tt{Rivet}}~\cite{Buckley:2010ar,Bierlich:2019rhm}, which processes events after showering with {\tt{Pythia8}}~\cite{Sjostrand:2014zea} before feeding them into the fit.

 To avoid imposing any assumptions as to correlations --- and remove the chance that double-counting of events would artificially inflate sensitivity to EFT contributions --- a single distribution is used where bin-to-bin correlations are included, and a single bin is used where they are not.
-The selection of the bin/distribution is made on a coefficient-by-coefficient basis, with the input with maximum deviation from the SM at a fixed point on that axis being selected.
+In the absence of a full reference correlation/covariance matrix the selection of the bin/distribution is made on a coefficient-by-coefficient basis, with the input with maximum deviation from a fixed point on that axis being selected.
+This maximum sensitivity, minimum correlation assumption input subset is then used to determine individual and profiled bounds for the coefficient being studied.
 Where a normalised distribution is used we must drop a bin, as otherwise the covariance matrix will be singular.
 The dropped bin is chosen such that we obtain the most stable covariance matrix, with the bin with the largest uncertainty being dropped if there are multiple bins leading to an equivalently well-conditioned covariance matrix.\footnote{For details on statistical inference we refer interested readers to Refs.~\cite{Buckley:2015nca,Buckley:2015lku}.}

 In the following we will consider bounds for all relevant operators using the dimensionless `bar' notation

 with the electroweak expectation value $v\simeq 246~\text{GeV}$.